Followers

 A Second War with England

-After another stint in Virginia politics, Monroe served as President Madison's Secretary of State in 1811.
-Tensions with Great Britain during that period resulted in the war.
-The War of 1812 was not going well, so in August 1814, Madison temporarily appointed him Secretary of War.
-The third member of the Virginia triumvirate, James Monroe, was elected the nation's fifth president in 1816—pretty good teamwork.
+After another period in Virginia politics, Monroe served as President Madison's Secretary of State in 1811.
+Tensions with Great Britain at that time led to the war.
+The War of 1812 was going poorly, so in August 1814, Madison temporarily appointed him Secretary of War.
+The third member of the Virginia triumvirate, James Monroe, was elected the nation's fifth president in 1816—showing strong teamwork.

 British Army Burns Washington in 1814